maxfieldk/TE-Seq/README.md

 ## A note on extending this pipeline to non-human/mouse species.
 Several additional changes will need to be made.
 1. Change the aref species key's value in conf/config.yaml to a valid NCBI Taxonomy Database species name which is also contained in the RepeatMasker repeat database.
+2. If using long DNA reads to call novel insertions, add a key:value pair in the aref tldr_te_ref section of conf/config.yaml .
+The value should be a file path to a fasta file containing consensus sequences for all TEs which will be probed for novel insertions by the TLDR program.
+The naming convention for each fasta element should be akin to that found in the mouse/human files, i.e. "famlily:element" e.g. "L1:L1HS" where these values correspond to repeatmasker names.
+Optionally
-2. In the aref/scripts/annotate_rtes.R script:
+3. In the aref/scripts/annotate_rtes.R script:
 Ctlr F "conf$species".
 You will find two blocks of code which provide species specific annotations for repeat families which are extensively examined in downstream scripts. add an else {} block, and supply your own regex for whatever repeat groupings you are interested in.
-3. If using long DNA reads to call novel insertions, add a key:value pair in the aref tldr_te_ref section of conf/config.yaml .
-The value should be a file path to a fasta file containing consensus sequences for all TEs which will be probed for novel insertions by the TLDR program.
-The naming convention for each fasta element should be akin to that found in the mouse/human files, i.e. "famlily:element" e.g. "L1:L1HS" where these values correspond to repeatmasker names.
+If you do not do this, the script will automatically select the least diverged LTR, SINE, and LINE families for downstream scrutiny.